 Skill over Seniority

-Even if you’re a teacher that has 10 years of experience, if you keep on doing the same thing over and over again since you started teaching, then its like you still have an experience of a junior.
-Let’s face it, there are a lot of people that can teach better with less than 3 years of experience and this so called “seniority” is too overrated.
-Its only just a title so we shouldn’t limit ourselves with that.
-There are even instances that the “senior” can’t even solve a first year problem.
+Even if you’re a teacher that has 10 years of experience, if you keep on doing the same thing over and over again since you started teaching, then it’s like you still have an experience of a junior.
+Let’s face it, there are a lot of people that can teach better with less than 3 years of experience and this so-called “seniority” is too overrated.
+It’s only just a title so we shouldn’t limit ourselves with that.
+There are even instances that the “senior” can’t even solve the first-year problem.
 Tell me about it.

 Motivation over Ego

 There’s a fine line between “I love what I’m doing” vs “You have to follow me.
 I’m the boss”.
 This is pretty much related to my last point regarding seniority.
 Teaching with motivation will allow you to deliver properly your content together easily connecting the topic to your audience on the other hand if you think you are a badass person because you can threaten the students of a failing grade, you’re not really helping them pursue well.

 Inspiration over Torment